CamillaCentio/harrypotter-quiz/README.md

 - The game is tested in diffrent browsers, Chrome, Safari and Firefox, without problem.
 - The game is also tested in VScode desktop version
-- The game is reading and writing to Google Sheet without problems to Sheet1!A2:C.
+- The game is reading and writing to Google Sheet without problems.
 - This code has been tested on Python 3.8.10 and GSpread 4.0.1.

   ![Screenshot from Google Sheet](assets/images/googlesheet.png)